-Following his work at Noma, first as a sous chef, and later chef de cuisine, Orlando opened Amass in 2013 in a former shipyard building.
+Following his work at Noma as a sous chef and later chef de cuisine, Orlando opened Amass in 2013 in a former shipyard building.

-The large industrial space features tall ceilings, colorful murals, modern furniture, and an open kitchen.
+The industrial space features tall ceilings, colorful murals, modern furniture, and an open kitchen.

-The minimalist aesthetic compliments his approach to cooking.
+The minimalist aesthetic of the Copenhagen restaurant complements his approach to cooking.

 Sustainability practices at Amass include:

-- 95 percent of produce sourced from Danish providers
+- 95% of the produce is sourced from Danish providers.

-- food waste minimized by finding creative ways to use everything
+- Food waste is minimized by finding creative ways to use everything.

-- unused water is boiled for use washing floors and watering the on-site garden
+- Unused water is boiled for washing floors and watering the on-site garden.

 Entering the restaurant requires walking up an exterior metal staircase and passing through a short hall before arriving at the main dining room below.

 The passage allows for a more dramatic entry into Orlando's world.
-Seeing the space for the first time, I was reminded of my hometown of Austin, TX.
+Seeing the space for the first time, I was reminded of my hometown of Austin, Texas.

-It was exactly 6 pm when I arrived, as I wanted to dine early while there was still natural light available.
+It was exactly 6 p.m. when I arrived, as I wanted to dine early while natural light was still available.